Michanoku/odin-battleship/README.md

 The CPU player has two default modes of operation.
 Hunt mode or attack mode.
 When in hunt mode, the CPU player will randomly target one cell from an array.
 The possible cells use a pattern so the CPU doesn't waste any attempts on too many adjacent cells.
 When in target mode, the CPU is actively looking to hit an already found target.
 It is activated once the CPU hits a ship during hunt mode.
 The target mode will continue until all options of possible adjacent cells with ships have been exhausted.
 It will try to find adjacent ships if it finds that it has hit more than 5 targets.
-The CPU will  build their own targetboard based on their previous attacks, and will analyze it for possible locations before each attack attempt.
-It's completely separated from the players gameboard so it can't cheat in any way.
+The CPU will  build their own target board based on their previous attacks, and will analyze it for possible locations before each attack attempt.
+It's completely separated from the players game board so it can't cheat in any way.

 ## Thoughts